 [AD] There are Amazon links within this post which may provide compensation if used to purchase.
 For more information, please read the legal disclaimer page.

-Some people better understand aromatherapy as a practise involving a variety of scents that can relieve stress and aches.
+Some people better understand aromatherapy as a practice involving a variety of scents that can relieve stress and aches.
 And they wouldn’t be wrong.
-But there is so much more to aromatherapy than meets the eyes.
+But there is so much more to aromatherapy than meets the eye.

 Certain aromas can be used to reduce muscle, joint and general pain.

 A study carried out and published in the Pain Research and Treatment Journal found that aromatherapy had a more positive impact than placebos and other controlled treatments in the treatment of pain.
 This is especially true for pain associated with gynaecological and obstetrical issues.

 Menstrual pain specifically is extremely common and affects between 25-97% of people worldwide.
 It can completely impair my ability to function!
 But aromatherapy has helped me combat menstrual pain, and even back pain!

 I had a personal mix created by Olivia during a particularly bad period earlier this year.
 I’ve since refilled mine with my own blend and it continues to work wonders!

 It’s not hard to imagine why certain scents can work wonders regarding our mood.
 Just think about lighting a citrus-scented candle and the jolt of energy you feel.
 Or the warm feeling when you enter a house with burning cinnamon or sandalwood.
 Smells can have a profound impact on how we feel not only in our bodies but also in our minds.
 It’s another reason why so many people enjoy gardening.
 Not only are they working with their hands to create something beautiful, but the various scents found in a garden can be therapeutic.

 Use them for a good night’s sleep or to help you unwind.